OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

 Next objectives:
-- complete function for VM build and test
 - add VNET peer removal for cleanup script
 - build load balancer into automation